kenogihara/alzheimers_project/README.md

 ### EDA

-I first created a univariate plot that shows the distribution of patients according to their diagnosis.
+I first created a univariate plot that shows the distribution of patients according to their diagnosis:

 <iframe
   src="assets/html.plot1.html"